-Since it was initially unveiled in October 2011, it has taken quite some time for the Canon 1D X to make it into production.
-The excitement around the debut of cameras for professionals throughout the world has finally begun to die off, however, thanks in large part to the early arrival of products such as the Nikon D4 on the market.
+Since it was unveiled in October 2011, it has taken quite some time for the Canon 1D X to make it into production.
+The excitement around the debut of cameras for professionals worldwide has finally begun to die off, however, thanks mainly to the early arrival of products such as the Nikon D4 on the market.

 What’s Brand New